SummerOfBitcoin/code-challenge-2024-jaoleal/SOLUTION.md

 The "mining" process consist in finding the right nonce that will get us the hash that we need to find.

-There is a chance that the 32-bit nonce will not have enough entropy to find the hash, but if this occurs, the timestamp will change.
+There is a chance that the 32-bit nonce will not have enough entropy to find the hash, but if this occurs, the timestamp will change and reset the nonce.

 To find that, we have a certain number of hashes that we can get with 32-bit nounce that is `4,294,967,296` hashes, wen the nounce came to its maximum, the algorithm will change the timestamp so we can try the nounce all again, keeping this process until we have the hash.

-When the algorithm finds the hash it will log all the output into some `{blockhash}log.txt` file.
+When the algorithm finds the hash it will log all the output into some `output.txt` file.
 This will help anyone to test the program.

+## Code design
+in this code challenge, ill try some data-driven oriented programming and try to organize the code by modules.

+transaction code at `tx/`

+blockbuilding code at `blockcuilder.py`

+and all mining stuff at `main.py`

+# Results
+With this simulation of block mining I got

+the maximum fee expected defined by SoB which is `20616923` respecting the block weight

+with at maximum `1 minute` of mining depending of luck

-## Development Process
+## personal conclusion
-- [X] Describes all the modules and dev steps in SOLUTION.md
-- [ ] Python Code
-    - [X] tx's validation
-    - [X] tx's array object
-    - [X] knapsack
-    - [X] Merkle Root
-    - [ ] Block Header
-    - [ ] find the nonce
-    - [ ] output and log

-### Efficiency and optimization

-First i will prototype in python and later re-write everything in rust... i think that this is the best way to write good code, without bugs and test covered.

-#### Orphan transactions
-in the commit logs, do a checkout if you need to (4798bc500901b73af8a9fffe00fa750aa802cc69)

-The `valid_tx_array` function at `transactions/transactions.py` build a graph, recursively trying to find the prevout txid and adding it to a list of dicts(the dict object contain txid : "fee", "size" ), until it does not find the prevout txid adding a "empty" dict.

-after a lot of check, all the lists only has the empty dict and the tx itself, meaning that they all are orphans.
+I`m sure that was not easy, i spent a bit more than 2 weeks working on this project, but Im also sure that was fun enough to try SoB next year!

+Was my first time dealing with a bunch of things, such as byte manipulation, transaction serialization and other things that mostly the bitcoin libs already has implemented.
+Learning about all that was helpful to understand all the security that bitcoin has.